flaxandteal/dp-compose/cantabular-import/minio/IMPORTANT.md

     sudo chown -R 1001:1001 data

-Note that these permissions settings mean you will need to use super-user privileges to directly edit files in this directoryo
+Note that these permissions settings mean you will need to use super-user privileges to directly edit files in this directory

 ### macOS Note